fwolfst/githug/README.md

 Hghug has 4 commands:

  * play - This is the default command and it will check your solution for the current level.
- * hint - Gives you a hint (if available) for the current level
+ * hint - Gives you a hint (if available) for the current level.
- * reset - Reset the current level
+ * reset - Reset the current level.
  * test - Used to test levels in development, please see the Testing Levels section.

 ## Change Log